fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

         channelConfiguration1.setEntityListener(bacNetEntityHandler1);
 ```
 As mentioned, ASE needs one or several Transport Bindings to communicate.
 In this example WebSocket is used for incoming and outgoing messages.
-The following listing shows how you add the WebSocket binding for incoming and outgoing messages.
+The following code shows how you add the WebSocket binding for incoming and outgoing messages.

 ```java